Palestinian movement looks to reform with first party conference in two decades.

 ‘Legacy of resistance’

-Al Jazeera’s Nour Odeh, reporting from outside the conference centre in the West Bank town, said Abbas’s words were an attempt to appeal to a movement divided over how it should proceed.
+Al Jazeera’s Nour Odeh, reporting from outside the conference centre in the West Bank town on Tuesday, said Abbas’s words were an attempt to appeal to a movement divided over how it should proceed.

 “The kind of heritage that Fatah carries is based on the fact that it led armed resistance.
 It would have been very difficult to conceive of Mahmoud Abbas disowning that legacy,” she said.